jonathanlocke/katalyst/src/main/kotlin/jonathanlocke/katalyst/problems/Problems.md

 # Problems

-## Use Patterns
+## Use Patterns for ProblemHandler

 There are two ways for an object to handle problems.
 The first is by accepting a ProblemHandler in its constructor and then using it to handle problems.
-The second is for an object to implement ProblemSource (which extends ProblemHandler), typically by implementing the ProblemSourceMixin.
+The second is for an object to implement the ProblemHandlerMixin, which provides an implementation of ProblemHandler.

-### 1. Pass ProblemHandler to constructor
+### 1. Construct with a ProblemHandler

 Accepting a ProblemHandler looks like this:

 ```kotlin
 class Rocket(problemHandler: ProblemHandler) {
     fun launch() {
         if (!startEngine()) {
             problemHandler.error("Couldn't blast off")